VISA / Residing in Japan

 A3: Contact the Japanese Embassy / Consulate General that issued the visa to inform what happened.
 Also, it is recommended that you submit a lost property form to the local police station.
 If you need a new visa, you must make an application again.

 Q4: Why was my application to enter Japan rejected even though I had a valid visa?

-A4: A visa is only one of the requirements for the application to land in Japan and it does not guarantee that you will be able to enter Japan.
+A4: A visa is no more than one of the requirements for the application to land in Japan and it does not guarantee that you will be able to enter Japan.
 (There is a warning on the visa application form and your signature on the application form means you have accepted this fact.)
-Even if you have a valid visa, sometimes you will not be given permission to enter Japan, certainly in cases in which the person making the landing application is different to the person whose name is recorded in the passport and/or visa, and also in cases where you cannot properly explain to the immigration officer the activities you plan to engage in after entering Japan.
+Even if you have a valid visa, sometimes you will not be given permission to enter Japan, for example in cases where the person who makes the landing application is different from the person whose name is recorded in the visa, and also in cases where you cannot properly explain to the immigration officer the activities you plan to engage in after entering Japan.

-Q1: How will the personal information I submitted at the time of my visa application be handled?
+Q1: How will the personal information submitted at the time of visa application be handled?

 A1: The personal information of the visa applicant, inviting person and guarantor will be managed appropriately in the Japanese Embassy / Consulate General based on the Act on the Protection of Personal Information Held by Administrative Organs.
 Also, local travel agencies that wish to handle visa applications have to get the approval by Japanese embassies /consulates, and the condition of such approval is that they have agreed to manage personal information appropriately based on the aforementioned act, under the same criteria as the outsourcing organization.

 Q2: What is the legal basis for the issuance or non-issuance of my visa?